dgp1130/blog/src/www/posts/ctor.md

 detail anyways).

 All the logic that traditionally goes inside constructors can be handled by this factory instead.
-This nicely separates concerns, as a constructor's only purpose is to allocate memory and assign values to class field members, while factories are responsible for validating and initializing the object's data.
+The constructor is only responsible for allocating memory and assigning field members.
+This nicely separates concerns, as factories are responsible for validating and initializing the object's data.

 ```typescript
 class Model {